The best swaddles + making breastfeeding more comfortable

 Swadde: Aden + Anais

 Aden + Anais swaddles are hands down my favorite!
 They are light enough to be used in the summer and warm enough, when paired with sleeves and pants, to be used in winter months.
-I often bring along a few of these adorable muslin blankets to in-home newborn sessions because of how beautifully they photograph, too.
+I often bring along a few of these adorable muslin blankets to in-home newborn photography sessions because of how beautifully they photograph, too.
 I love the simple, classic patterns and the large size means they can be used long after baby has grown out of the swaddle stage. www.adenandanais.com

 Lanolin is a lifesaver while nursing!
 In fact, the hospital always sent me home with a trial-size tube after the births of my daughters.
 It helps ease the discomfort you might feel during the first few weeks of nursing, and it’s all natural so you don’t have to worry about any negative effects for baby.
-You can pick them up at the grocery store or places like Target or WalMart.
+You can pick it up at the grocery store or places like Target or WalMart.

 Breastfeeding: Soothies Gel Pads